TACTiS: Transformer-Attentional Copulas for Time Series: Related Work

-\textbf{Transformer-based approaches} have come to the fore more recently, on the strength of their successes in other sequence modeling tasks. \citet{lim2021temporal} introduce the temporal fusion transformer, combining recurrent layers for local processing and self-attention layers for characterizing long-term dependencies, evaluating performance on quantile loss measures; notably, the architecture makes use of a gating mechanism to suppress unnecessary covariates. \citet{li2019enhancing} introduce a transformer with subquadratic memory complexity along with convolutional self-attention to better handle local context. \citet{Spadon2020pay} propose a recurrent graph evolution neural networks, which embeds transformers, to carry out point multivariate forecasting. \citet{tashiro2021csdi} use a conditional score-based diffusion model explicitly trained for interpolation and report substantial improvements over existing probabilistic imputation models, as well as competitive performance on some forecasting tasks against recently-proposed deep learning models. \citet{tang2021probabilistic} introduce a variational non-Markovian state space model where the latent dynamics are given by an attention mechanism over all previous latents and observed tokens.
-They report good multivariate probabilistic forecasting results on five standard datasets, as well as on the task of human motion prediction.
+\textbf{Transformer-based approaches} have come to the fore more recently, on the strength of their successes in other sequence modeling tasks. \citet{lim2021temporal} introduce the temporal fusion transformer, combining recurrent layers for local processing and self-attention layers for characterizing long-term dependencies, evaluating performance on quantile loss measures; notably, the architecture makes use of a gating mechanism to suppress unnecessary covariates. \citet{li2019enhancing} introduce a transformer with subquadratic memory complexity along with convolutional self-attention to better handle local context. \citet{Spadon2020pay} propose a recurrent graph evolution neural networks, which embeds transformers, to carry out point multivariate forecasting. \citet{wu2020adversarialSparse} propose an adversarial sparse transformer to estimate conditional quantiles of the predictive distribution. \citet{tashiro2021csdi} use a conditional score-based diffusion model explicitly trained for interpolation and report substantial improvements over existing probabilistic imputation models, as well as competitive performance on some forecasting tasks against recently-proposed deep learning models. \citet{tang2021probabilistic} introduce a variational non-Markovian state space model where the latent dynamics are given by an attention mechanism over all previous latents and observed tokens.
+They report good multivariate probabilistic forecasting results on five standard datasets, as well as on the task of human motion prediction. \citet{wu2021autoformer} introduce an auto-correlation mechanism in place of self attention and report good accuracy on long-horizon point forecasting benchmarks.
 Recently, outside of time series forecasting, \citet{muller2022transformers} show how to train a transformer-based model to approximate the Bayesian posterior predictive distribution in regression tasks; these results are in the spirit of the forecasting and interpolation results that we present in this paper.